swaptacular/swpt_accounts/protocol.rst

    failure. [#failed-commit]_ In all other cases, this value MUST be ``"OK"``.

-committed_amount : int64
+prepared_at : date-time
-   The transferred (committed) amount.
-This MUST always be a non-negative number.
-A ``0`` means either that the prepared transfer was dismissed, or that it was committed, but the commit was unsuccessful for some reason.
+   The moment at which the transfer was prepared.

 ts : date-time
    The moment at which this message was sent (the message's